opendocsg/slw-judgments-backfill/2018_SGHC(I)_3/report.md

 25     In relation to the Personal Guarantees, these were given by the Defendants in favour of the Singapore branch of BNPWM which later became the Plaintiff.
 As submitted on behalf of the Plaintiff, the performance of the guarantees was to be by payment to the Singapore branch of BNPWM, later the Plaintiff.

-26     The decision of the Singapore High Court in _EFG Bank AG, Singapore Branch v Teng Wen-Chung_ [2017] SGHC 318 at [55] is of relevance.
+26     The decision of the Singapore High Court in _EFG Bank AG, Singapore Branch v Teng Wen-Chung_ <span class="citation">[2017] SGHC 318</span> at [55] is of relevance.
 In that case George Wei J accepted that: “the key obligation in a loan contract is generally the obligation to make payments, and the place where those payments must be made is accordingly the place of performance”.

 27     He also considered the position in relation to the terms of an indemnity agreement and at [56] stated: